Rewriting project history for fun and profit

 5: When the first commit comes up amend it, adding the proper gitignore, removing any source files already present and adding all the 0.861 project files.

-5b: Note that I now consider it preferable to put .gitignore and .gitattributes in a commit at the beginning before the project files
+5b: Note that I now consider it preferable to put .gitignore and .gitattributes in a commit at the beginning before the project files, but this is a personal preference not a requirement.

 6: The second commit should complete by itself, however if there is contention then the source file may need adding. amend it to remove the old source file.
 When this is done GIT will report that fpa0861 was renamed to fpa0862.